dummy-roro/Scripts/Potato-Head-App/README.md

-# Demo app for testing Chaos Engineering with Chaos Mesh of Litmus
+# Demo app for testing Chaos Engineering with Chaos Mesh or Litmus